Reject catastrophic new incinerator plan say campaigners

 Published: 16 Feb 2021

-In an open letter published today (16 February 2021), Friends of the Earth Cymru are calling on Welsh Government to call in a massive new climate-wrecking incinerator proposal in Newport
+In an open letter published today (16 February 2021), Friends of the Earth Cymru are calling on Welsh Government to call in a massive new climate-wrecking incinerator proposal in Newport.

 Plans have been submitted to Newport Council to convert the old Uskmouth B power station in Newport to an ‘energy from waste’ (aka incinerator) facility which would burn a new type of fuel called Subcoal.
 This would apparently be made from ‘unrecyclable’ plastic, paper and cardboard.

-900,000 tonnes of these fuel pellets would be burnt annually, emitting massive 1,550,000 tonnes of carbon dioxide annually for the next 20 years and putting a significant dent in Welsh Government plans to reduce catastrophic climate emissions in Wales for a generation.
+900,000 tonnes of these fuel pellets would be burnt annually, emitting a massive 1,550,000 tonnes of carbon dioxide annually for the next 20 years and putting a significant dent in Welsh Government plans to reduce catastrophic climate emissions in Wales for a generation.

 In early February, Welsh Government placed a 'holding direction' to stop a decision being made by Newport Council on the plan.